 1. Dusting Your Walls

-If you’re dusting walls that have just been freshly painted, use a dry dust cloth or a dust mop, so you don’t mess up your new walls.
+When getting rid of renovation dust and debris on walls that have just been freshly painted, use a dry dust cloth or a dust mop, so you don’t mess up your new walls.
 If your wall has a textured surface, like cladding or stucco, simply vacuum the walls with a brush attachment before wiping them down.
 I’ll bet you didn’t know you could vacuum walls!

 2. Dusting Your Floors